Hysteria: History

-The word hysteria originates from the Greek word for uterus, hystera.
+The word hysteria originates from the Ancient Greek word for uterus, ὑστέρα (hystera).
 The oldest record of hysteria dates back to 1900 BCE when Egyptians recorded behavioral abnormalities in adult women on the Kahun Papyrus.
 The Egyptians attributed the behavioral disturbances to a wandering uterus – thus the condition later being dubbed hysteria.
 To treat hysteria Egyptian doctors prescribed various medications.
 For example, doctors put strong-smelling substances on the patients' vulvas to encourage the uterus to return to its proper position.
 Another tactic was to smell or swallow unsavory herbs to encourage the uterus to flee back to the lower part of the female's abdomen.

 The ancient Greeks accepted the ancient Egyptians' explanation for hysteria; however, they included in their definition of hysteria the inability to bear children or the unwillingness to marry.
 Plato and Aristotle expressed ideas that can retroactively be classified as hysteria.
-In Plato’s Timaeus, Timaeus tells a likely story about the universe (a myth) which includes an account of something akin to hysteria as a condition in which the womb, remaining barren beyond its natural time, becomes distressed and wanders throughout the body, obstructing passages and causing suffocation and various diseases.
+In Plato's Timaeus, Timaeus tells a likely story about the universe (a myth) which includes an account of something akin to hysteria as a condition in which the womb, remaining barren beyond its natural time, becomes distressed and wanders throughout the body, obstructing passages and causing suffocation and various diseases.
 In the 5th century BCE Hippocrates first used the term hysteria.
 Ancient Romans also attributed hysteria to an abnormality in the womb; however, discarded the traditional explanation of a wandering uterus.
 Instead, the ancient Romans credited hysteria to a disease of the womb or a disruption in reproduction (i.e., a miscarriage, menopause, etc.).
 Hysteria theories from the ancient Egyptians, ancient Greeks, and ancient Romans were the basis of the Western understanding of hysteria.

-Between the fifth and thirteenth centuries, however, the increasing influence of Christianity in the Latin West altered medical and public understanding of hysteria.
+Between the 5th and 13th centuries, however, the increasing influence of Christianity in the Latin West altered medical and public understanding of hysteria.
 St. Augustine's writings suggested that human suffering resulted from sin, thus hysteria became perceived as satanic possession.
 With the shift in perception of hysteria came a shift in treatment options.
 The Church treated affected patients through prayers, amulets, and exorcisms.
 At this time, writings such as Constantine the African's Viaticum and Pantegni, described women with hysteria as the cause of amor heroycus, a form of sexual desire so strong that it caused madness, rather than someone with a problem who should be cured.